sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ### Define and capture Event Streams Configuration Information

 Start by working with Event Streams, to create a topic and to define and capture connection information:
-1. Navigate to the Event Streams dashboard:
+1. On the Developer Machine, navigate to the Event Streams dashboard thus:
  - Open a browser session to the ICP4I Platform Navigator: `https://mycluster.icp/integration/`
  - Under `Messaging`, select the `es` link, to open the Event Streams Dashboard.
  - (If you see an error screen similar to that shown below, then simply select the `Open es` link in the middle.)